felipebueno/flostr/README.md

-This project is on hold while I'm workin on a native Stacker News client.
+This project is on hold while I'm working on a native Stacker News client.

 # Flostr